Benedictteo05/OSA_notes/Application Security/Assignment 2 Report.md

 **Strong Password**
 - Through Identity system, we can include validation for the backend.
 	- `RequireNonAlphanumeric`, `RequireDigit`, `RequireUppercase`, `RequireLength`,
-- For the frontend, I chose a progress bar in addition to feedback message to indicate visually how secure a user password is, this allows for a smoother and pleasant experience for user.
+- For the frontend, I check using regex and chose a progress bar in addition to feedback message to indicate visually how secure a user password is, this allows for a smoother and pleasant experience for user.
 - Reason for both backend and frontend validation is because penetration testing works only on server side, therefore we need to have server side validation.
 **Securing user data and passwords**
 - From nuGet packages we can install a package to validate passwords against the top 100 or 5000 common passwords, this enhances the effectiveness user's passwords.